ashumoremanit/pocotcpserver/README.md

 constructors .Once the start method is for defined TCPServer object runs ,it starts the TCPServer,and  creates the separate thread for listening incoming connections .

+The Server Also keeps track of the TCPKeepAlive Status .Once the client closes the connection .It informs about the connection closed status , then exit the run method thereby terminating the connection.